 Define Scope in Writing Before Work Starts

 A project charter that clearly states what is in scope and what is explicitly out of scope is the foundation of scope management.
-The "out of scope" section is as important as the "in scope" section.
+The out of scope section is as important as the in scope section.
 If it is not written down, someone will assume it is included.
+Use the free Project Charter Workbook to write yours in under 20 minutes.

 Create a Written Change Request Process

-Every scope change request should follow the same path: written request, impact assessment covering time, cost, and resources, approval from the project sponsor before work begins.
+Every scope change request should follow the same path.
+Written request, impact assessment covering time, cost, and resources, then approval from the project sponsor before work begins.
 No exceptions.
 A verbal approval in a hallway is not an approved change request.

 How to Handle a Scope Change Request Professionally